OpenMined/PySyft/docs/source/deployment/glossary.rst

 Compliance Officer
 """"""""""""""""""""
-This role is for users who will help you manage requests made on your node.
+This role is for users who will help you manage requests made on your server.
 They should be users you trust.
-They are not able to change ``Datasite Settings`` or edit roles but they are by default able to accept or deny ``user requests`` on behalf of the ``datasite node``.
+They are not able to change ``Datasite Settings`` or edit roles but they are by default able to accept or deny ``user requests`` on behalf of the ``datasite server``.

 Default permissions: